rhythmagency/rhythm.caching.umbraco6/docs/generated.md

 #### Remarks

-This allows for multiple caches to be used (one for live, and one for preview mode).
+This allows for multiple caches to be used (one for live, one for preview mode, and one for the back office).

 ## UmbracoCachingHandlers